qmk/qmk_firmware/docs/features/repeat_key.md

 #### Typing shortcuts

-A useful possibility is having Alternate Repeat press [a macro](feature_macros).
+A useful possibility is having Alternate Repeat press [a macro](../feature_macros).
 This way macros can be used without having to dedicate keys to them.
 The following defines a couple shortcuts.

 * Typing <kbd>K</kbd>, <kbd>Alt Repeat</kbd> produces "`keyboard`," with the